abhiramjoshi/action-article-uploader/READMe.md

 5. Go uploads each picture if it exists in the image directory of the article
 6. Finished, any cleanup required is complete

+### To build
+There is an automated CICD implemented in Github actions that will build a new `go` binary when changes are detected in `go` files, and push this binary to the bins directory.
+These files are than available for use in the actions

+To trigger this CICD build.
+Simply make changes to go files, specify a new version in the `.build_version` file and push the changes.

+To skip a build on commit, push the commit with: `[skip actions]` in the commit message